victorhooi/mongo-three-monkeys/README.md

 ## Questions

-For any questions, please file an issue, or email me at victor@
+For any questions, please file an issue.